 2. Study nursing’s rich history and spread the word.
 Nurses have literally changed the face of healthcare for the better and continue to do so — some in very dramatic ways.
 If each of us were more aware of our history, we would feel so much more proud and empowered to be part of such an amazing group.
 Read books about nurses and nursing history such as “Nursing, The Finest Art: An Illustrated History” by Patricia Donohue.
 Visit the American Nurses Association Hall of Fame page and acquaint yourself with incredible nurses — past and present.
 Do an Internet search for ‘ANA Hall of Fame’ to find it.

 3. Attend nursing awards ceremonies.
-These events, such as the annual Nursing Spectrum/NurseWeek Nursing Excellence Awards, are a celebration of all that is good and positive about nursing.
+These events are a celebration of all that is good and positive about nursing.
 These events serve to shine a light on nurses who exemplify what nursing is all about and what it is possible to achieve.
 When one nurse is honored, the entire professional is honored.
 These events may be held at your place of employment, through your professional associations, through media outlets, etc. And be sure to nominate someone you know for an award!

 4. Share nursing’s stories.
 We all have those touching, funny, heartbreaking, and unforgettable moments that each of us has experienced over the years.
 Get together with nursing friends and colleagues and ask everyone to share a story or relate a pivotal moment.
 We don’t often talk about the work we do but we all have stories to tell.
 There is power, validation, and energy in sharing experiences.
 Read and share “Tenderly Lift Me” by Jeanne Bryner – a unique combination of poetry, stories, and photos that honor and celebrate everyday nurses.